Discovery of a 584.65 Hz Burst Oscillation in the Low Mass X-Ray Binary 4U 1730--22: Observations

 \section{Observations}

-In this work, we analyzed all public archived \textit{NICER} observations of 4U 1730--22 on Modified Julian Date (MJD) 59642.0--59715.3 which have a total unfiltered exposure of 307.7 ks.
-The ObsIDs include 42022001(01$\sim$43), 46390101(01$\sim$39) and 52022001(01$\sim$19).
-We processed the \textit{NICER} data analysis using HEASOFT V6.30.1 and the \textit{NICER} Data Analysis Software (NICERDAS).
+In this work, we analyzed all public archived NICER observations of 4U 1730--22 on Modified Julian Date (MJD) 59642.0--59775.0 that have a total unfiltered exposure of 447.37 ks.
+The observation IDs (ObsIDs) include 42022001$aa$, 52022001$bb$, and 46390101$cc$, where $aa$, $bb$ and $cc$ run from 01 to 43, 01 to 19, and 01 to 83, respectively.
+We processed the NICER data analysis using HEASOFT V6.30.1 and the NICER Data Analysis Software (NICERDAS).
 We adopted the default selection criteria by using \texttt{nicerl2} to filter the cleaned event data.
-We then applied barycentric corrections using the tool \texttt{barycorr} to all the event data employing the source coordinates $\rm{R.A.=263^\circ.489792}$, $\rm{D.E.C.=-22^\circ.032472}$ \citep{Tomsick07} and the JPL-DE430 ephemeris.
+We then applied barycentric corrections using the tool \texttt{barycorr} to all the event data employing the source coordinates $\rm{R.A.=263^\circ.489792}$, $\rm{decl.=-22^\circ.032472}$ \citep{Tomsick07} and the JPL-DE430 ephemeris.
 The 1 s light curves in the energy of 0.5--10 keV of all observations were extracted.
-From light curves, we totally identified nine type-I X-ray bursts, where the observation log and properties of all bursts are listed in Table.~\ref{table:data}.
+From the light curves, a total of 16 type-I X-ray bursts have been identified.
+The observation log and properties of all bursts are listed in Table~\ref{table:data}.